davekirby/EFFProject/user_guide.md

 **load(path_to_file)**

-Restore the state of a FuzzyClassifer or GymRunner from a file previously created with the `save` method.
+Restore the state of a FuzzyClassifier or GymRunner from a file previously created with the `save` method.

 **best** (property)